make-github-pseudonymous-again/awesome-qr-code/README.md

 A curated list of awesome QR code libraries, software and resources.

-> QR code (abbreviated from Quick Response code) is the trademark for a type of matrix barcode (or two-dimensional barcode) first designed in 1994 for the automotive industry in Japan.
+> QR code (abbreviated from Quick Response code) is a type of matrix barcode (or two-dimensional barcode) first designed in 1994 for the automotive industry in Japan.
 >
 > *Wikipedia* ~ https://en.wikipedia.org/wiki/QR_code